pelinbalci/pelinbalci.github.io/GETTING_STARTED.md

 ## 🎉 You're Ready!

-You now have everything you need to build an amazing knowledge graph platform.
+You now have everything you need to build an amazing ai platform.

 **Remember:**
 - The best knowledge base is one that's actually used